 Pinot Noir is a red grape variety, most widely known from Burgundy and now Oregon, with tight, pine-cone shaped clusters.
 Our Pinot Noir vineyard has three different Pinot Noir clones, all with grafted root stock.
 The clones were selected to create a balanced, aromatic and complex wine.

 It is a vigorous but small producer which develops late in the season.
 It flourishes on most types of soil, consistently showing its style and quality.
 The grape cluster is cylindrical-conical, made up of small round berries, very black in color.
-We purchase the grapes from a grower on the north fork of Long Island.
+We purchase the grapes from a grower in the state of Washington.

 The Chambourcin wine grape was developed in France in the late 1800’s.
 There were only a couple hundred acres planted in the United States in the 1970’s, but its popularity grew considerably in the late 1980’s.
 Chambourcin yields good crops of small navy blue berries with long, loosely clustered bunches that ripen late during the harvest season.